JoaoAmadeu/CSharp-Style-Guide/README.md

 - avoid auto-Implemented properties, because Unity editor can’t display the anonymous field.
     - Instead, explicitly declare the field for the property.
+- Favor using it, instead of methods, when dealing with a single field and few calculations.

 ```csharp
 public bool IsBoolean